BlackWind001/p_m/README.md

 12. Connect it to a remote origin ❌
 13. Allow user to change the remote origin after initial setup as well ❌

+### Bugs

+1. Discovered a bug where the delete flow does not commit changes.
+Need to check if this is specific to the delete flow or not.

 ### Immediate  ToDos after implementing basic features
 1. Create stores for the following:
   - The git directory path (once we validate that the path exists, it should be stored somewhere so it can be used for the entire session)